bright/new-www/content/blog/recruiter-dev-romance-or-maybe-a-nightmare.md

 I am not ashamed of the fact that I was googling almost everything, reading tech blogs, or asking my colleagues-developers to explain what deployment was or how Node.js framework worked.
 I was taking notes, checking software tools and reading Uncle Bob’s literature.
 I was learning and I am still doing that.
 And to be honest I think being a professional is about learning our all life.

-I think there are many recruiters who really know the difference between Java and JavaScript. ;) For me it does not matter if I am interviewing a developer, a marketing specialist, a sales manager, a builder or a doctor.
+I think there are many recruiters who really know the difference between Java and JavaScript.🙃 For me it does not matter if I am interviewing a developer, a marketing specialist, a sales manager, a builder or a doctor.
 I just do not underestimate.
 So, please do the same.
 Do not follow popular stereotypes of HR people.
 Believe me or not, good recruiters are well-prepared to every process regardless of the industry or a seniority level of the role they are searching for.

 ## #6 Oh well, being a single is not so bad